scrudgey/DJ2020/README.txt

 different y offset depending on if crouched or not. focus camera on nearby enemy if applicable
 overall: rely less on wallNormal for state, it is more of an exposed parameter

+smoothing camera transitions:
+unified code for determining target values, unified code for lerping to target values,

+two functions each for determining position, rotation, camera values calculate them both and then lerp between the two values using the easing function

+CONTROL QUESTIONS
+use a controller, and change the way wall press works to hold instead of toggle
+    analog input makes it easier to slide toggle crouch instead of hold

+jumping / highjump / vault

+skybox:
+possibilities:
+    move the camera like before.
+        this means there is more detail on distant objects, and not a fixed pixel scale can involve real 3 dimensionality, rotation handled
+        Q: what does the final skybox look like? concentric squares?
+            concentric cylinders?
+            a bunch of sprites
+        Q: how to make concentric cylinders that work?
+            1. invert normals with shader

+            2. cylinder from......
+Crocotile?? if i do this, then i might as well render the whole thing in Crocotile. its image editing is a pain, so i would import texture but then scale of image is tied to the scale of the cylinder. camera fixed, move pixel layers independently this is consistent with how 2D parallax works. somewhat simpler how to handle rotation?
+        Q:

+To make your skybox more believable split your image to 3 different level textures and you can map them on 3 different radius rings
+(make sure your materials are transparent/alpha cutout).
+This give you fast and nice parralax effect without much effort.

+jump mode:

+hold jump to start timer
+    (this part is unclear exactly)
+        crouch down
+        prevent movement
+        release before timer full: regular jump

+    timer full:
+        change display:
+            linerenderer shows parabolic arc
+            input now moves the parabolic arc
+            so at this point, we must be in a different state on release:
+            super jump

+p direction is a culprit,
+magnitude is a culprit.

+p issue is orientation-dependent. right now we are calculating in local coordinates. we need to apply velocity in world coordinates. inputs are relative to camera orientation

+1. rotation of character is affecting the tragectory. fixed (0, 0, 1) tragectory faces forward player rotates as indicator moves, moving the tragectory to coincidentally match the indicator. therefore, the tragectory needs to de-rotate (?)
+2. z=1 is forward
+3. line renderer and indicator position are local